 FEWER FATAL MOTORCYCLE CRASHES IN RECENT REPORT

-According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States: People riding a motorcycle are still dying at a much higher rate than other motorists, but motorcycle fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.
+According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States.
+Sadly, people riding a motorcycle are still dying at a much higher rate than other motorists.
+However, motorcycle fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.

-Preliminary data from the Governors Highway Safety Association showed that across the country, 4,798 people were killed in a motorcycle crash in 2017, compared to 5,251 the year prior, an 8.6 percent decrease, according to the report.
+Across the country, 4,798 people were killed in a motorcycle crash in 2017.
+This compares to 5,251 the year prior, an 8.6 percent decrease, according to the report.
 In Minnesota 53 motorcycle death cases were reported in 2017.
-That compares with 52 fatalities in 2016.
+That compares with 52 MN motorcycle fatalities in 2016.

 Helmet use isn’t the only factor in motorcyclist deaths.
 Alcohol use plays a big role, too, according to the Governors Highway Safety Association.
 The group’s report shows that in 2016, 37 percent of riders killed in single-vehicle crashes were legally drunk.
 Of course, the biggest problem is people in cars not seeing the motorcycle on the road, or driving distracted.
 Getting hit by a car is the primary cause of being killed in a motorcycle accident.